EMPOWER HONDURAS: introduction

 In order to seek protection and notify police of our work, we invited them along to run a four-part seminar for the boys.
 This also plays a role in the boys developing a positive attitude towards the police.

-Governance: The Honduran mission is to be legally incorporated under EMPOWER INTERNATIONAL
+Governance: Empower Honduras is legally incorporated under EMPOWER INTERNATIONAL NEW ZEALAND.